microsoft/AcademicContent/Workshop/13. Azure Functions/Azure Functions HOL (C#).md

     _Adding a container_

-1. Repeat Steps 7 and 8 to add containers named "accepted" and "rejected" to blob storage.
+1. Repeat Step 7 to add containers named "accepted" and "rejected" to blob storage.

 1. Confirm that all three containers were added to blob storage.